lostb053/anibot/README.md

 Can ask for support too but don't expect much (since i myself am learning yet)<br>
 <br>
 <h4>Note: I dropped SauceNAO stuff cuz i couldnt represent it in some good looking manner<br>
-I would be grateful if anybody can help me parse results and organize them like <a href='https://t.me/reverseSearchBot'>@reverseSearchBot</a></h4><br>
-Something nearby but good looking would suffice too
+I would be grateful if anybody can help me parse results and organize them like <a href='https://t.me/reverseSearchBot'>@reverseSearchBot</a></h4><br>Something nearby but good looking would suffice too